Skip to content

 ToolBest questionWeakness

-pingCan packets reach the destination and return?Does not show the path or the reason for failure.
+pingCan packets reach the destination and return?Shows no path and no reason for failure.

-tracerouteWhere does the path stop or change?Depends on ICMP/UDP behavior and control-plane replies.
+tracerouteWhere does the path stop or change?Depends on ICMP and control-plane replies.

-debugWhat is the device doing right now?Can be noisy or harmful on busy devices.
+debugWhat is the device doing right now?Can overload a busy device.

-SNMPWhat counters and state does the NMS see over time?Polling can miss short events.
+SNMPWhat counters does the NMS see over time?Polling can miss short events.

 show ip interface brief